 Olmstead Implementation and Enforcement

 There have been a number of developments in Olmstead implementation in the last five years, with Medicaid continuing to play a primary role in facilitating and advancing community integration for people with disabilities.
 In June 2009, President Obama announced the “Year of Community Living” in recognition of the 10th anniversary of the Olmstead decision and the work remaining to be done to eliminate disability-based discrimination.
-The President’s initiative included over $140 in funding for independent living centers and new coordination between the Departments of Health and Human Services and Housing and Urban Development to support and promote opportunities for community integration, including increased access to community-based housing through federal housing subsidies.23
+The President’s initiative included over $140 million in funding for independent living centers and new coordination between the Departments of Health and Human Services and Housing and Urban Development to support and promote opportunities for community integration, including increased access to community-based housing through federal housing subsidies.23

 At the same time, pursuant to the President’s directive, the U.S. Department of Justice (DOJ) initiated what it describes as an “aggressive effort to enforce” Olmstead and the ADA’s community integration mandate across the country.24 From 2009 to 2012, DOJ’s Civil Rights Division was involved in more than 40 Olmstead cases in 25 states,25 and DOJ’s Olmstead enforcement efforts continue today.
 DOJ’s Olmstead work takes several forms.
 It may file a “statement of interest” in an existing lawsuit in which the federal government is not a party but wishes to provide information about the ADA’s legal requirements to the court.
 DOJ also investigates allegations of Olmstead violations, which can result in a letter of findings and a settlement agreement.
 DOJ also may initiate litigation to enforce the ADA’s community integration mandate or seek to intervene in an existing case.26 In 2011, DOJ issued a technical assistance guide explaining the rights of people with disabilities and the obligations of state and local governments under the ADA’s community integration mandate.27